Ayu-commits/awesome-c/README.md

 Technologies designed to bring Windows into the 21st century with respect to support for C.

 * [Cygwin][253] - Designed to emulate a POSIX-compatible environment extensively under Windows.
 [Various licenses, all open source][254].
-* [MinGW-w64][287] - Minimalist environment for C development on Windows with 64 bit support.
+* [MinGW-w64][287] - Minimalist environment for C development on Windows with 64-bit support.
 [Various licenses, all open source][252].
 * [MSYS2][428] - Minimal SYStem 2; aims to provide support for a POSIX
-  environment on Windows, with a package manager based on Arch Linux's pacman.
-Packages have individual licenses, otherwise, as MinGW and Cygwin.
+  environment on Windows, with a package manager based on Arch Linux's Pacman.
+Packages have individual licenses, otherwise, like MinGW and Cygwin.

 [AFL-2.1]: https://spdx.org/licenses/AFL-2.1.html